Women's International Terrorist Conspiracy from Hell: Activism

 In February 1969, W.I.T.C.H. members held a protest at a bridal fair at Madison Square Garden.
 Wearing black veils, they chanted "here comes the slaves/off to their graves", and posted stickers around the area emblazoned with the statement, "confront the whoremakers", a pun on the common anti-war slogan, "confront the warmongers".
 The protests also involved turning loose several white mice at the event, which fair attendees began scooping up off the ground.
 Radical feminists criticized W.I.T.C.H. members for reinforcing the sexist stereotype that the assembled women would be scared of mice.
 They also condemned what they understood as W.I.T.C.H.'s approach of promoting a message of "we're liberated and you're not" to other women, believing that in doing so they were distancing and alienating themselves from feminism's base constituency.
 Later historian Alice Echols expressed criticism over what she saw as W.I.T.C.H.'s "contempt" for those women who were not involved in broader leftist activism.
 The bridal fair event resulted in negative media coverage for W.I.T.C.H., and some dissension among members over goals and tactics.
 After the incident, W.I.T.C.H. moved away from the shock tactics that they had previously employed and instead focused their attention on consciousness-raising.

 On August 10, 1969, a W.I.T.C.H. group, calling itself Women Incensed at Telephone Company Harassment, gathered at St. Paul's Churchyard in New York to protest working conditions at AT&T.

 Spin-off "covens" were founded in Chicago, Illinois, and Washington, D.C., and W.I.T.C.H. zaps continued until roughly the beginning of 1970.
 In 1969, a Chicago "coven" gathered in an action outside the Chicago Transit Authority headquarters to "hex" the CTA over a proposed transit hike, dancing and chanting.
 In another instance, W.I.T.C.H. members protested the firing of a radical feminist professor by entering the sociology department of the University of Chicago and leaving hair and nail clippings all over the building.

 In February 1970, the Washington coven held a protest during a Senate hearing on population control.
 They interrupted Texas Senator Ralph Yarborough's testimony by chanting and throwing pills at panel members and people in the audience galleries.

+A takeover by W.I.T.C.H. and its sister groups turned RAT into Women's LibeRATion.
+Robin Morgan led that women's takeover of Rat in 1970, making a decisive break from what she described as the "male Left", and listed the reasons for her break in the first women's issue of the paper, in her essay titled "Goodbye to All That".
+The essay gained notoriety in the press for naming specific sexist men and institutions in the Left.